 Answer:

-To clarify, our intention is to show that the determinant of POLSAR covariance matrix is not only multiplicative but also heteroskedastic.
+To clarify, our intention is to show that the determinant of the POLSAR covariance matrix is not only multiplicative but also heteroskedastic.
 Subsequently we show that these properties are also similar to SAR intensity.
-Apparently, that the idea has not been fully conveyed to the reviewer.
-As such, in the revised paper, the text is heavily updated to emphasize the point.
+It seems that the idea has not been fully conveyed by the original text.
+As such, in the revised paper, the text has been rewritten to emphasize and clarify the point.

 Concerning Eqns 18, 19, it is true that they are broken when L<d.
 It should be noted that L stands for Number-of-Looks and d is the dimension number.
 Thus when L<d, the determinant is also ill-defined, as is the Complex Wishart distribution (Eqn.
 13).